 2 14-oz yogurt full-fat preferably

 1. Gently wash and dry the zucchini.
 Place them in a bowl and have another (smaller) bowl handy.
-Core them by removing the flesh and placing it in the smaller bowl.
-Try not to break the zucchini and get all the flesh out so that the shells are very thin.
-Cover the bowl containing the zucchini flesh and put it aside to use later for making omelettes.
-Start making the stuffing by mixing the ground meat with the rice and mashed garlic or toom and spices.
-It is a good idea to soak the rice for 30 minutes prior and drain it, although not absolutely necessary.
+Cut off both ends of the zucchini (the head and the lower tip).
+Core them gently, removing the pulp and placing it in the smaller bowl.
+Try not to break the shell of the zucchini.
+Cover the bowl containing the zucchini pulp and set it aside to use later for making fritters (recipe follows).

-2. Fill the zucchinis with the stuffing until they are almost but not quite full; you should allow some room for the rice to expand.
-Place the zucchinis or koossa in a pot and cover them with cold water; place a heavy plate over them to hold them down.
+3. Fill the zucchinis with the stuffing until the stuffing is within half an inch of the top; this is to allow some room for the rice to expand.
+Place the zucchinis in a pot and cover them with cold water; place a heavy plate over them to hold them down.
 Cook on top of the stove till the liquid simmers gently for about 45 minutes to one hour or until the stuffing has expanded and is cooked.

-4. Before serving, fry gently some mashed garlic in olive oil in a small skillet, add about a tablespoon of dried mint and mix it until the fragrance is released.
-Stir this mint pesto into the yogurt for a delicious flavor.
+4. Before serving, fry the remaining mashed garlic in olive oil in a small skillet without letting it color, then add the dried mint and mix it until the fragrance is released (a couple seconds).
+Stir this mint pesto into the yogurt for a delicious flavor at serving time.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on tasteofbeirut.com.
 Thank you!